MacGyver (2016 TV series)

 MacGyver is an American action-adventure television series developed by Peter M. Lenkov that ran on CBS from September 23, 2016 to April 30, 2021, comprising five seasons and 94 episodes.
 The series stars Lucas Till as the title character, an undercover government agent who prefers to fight crime with ingenious feats of engineering rather than lethal force.
 It is a reboot of the original series of the same name created by Lee David Zlotoff, which aired from 1985 to 1992.
 CBS cancelled the show in April 2021; the series finale aired on April 30, 2021.

 MacGyver takes place in the same fictional universe as two other series, both also developed by Lenkov and both reboots of earlier shows: Hawaii Five-0 and Magnum P.I.
 The three shows have been collectively referred to as the "Lenkov-verse".

 Premise

-Angus "Mac" MacGyver is a US government agent of a secret, privately funded US government intelligence agency (cloaked as a think tank) called the Phoenix Foundation, where he uses his extraordinary talent for problem solving and his extensive knowledge of science to save lives and, in some cases, prevent catastrophes.
+Angus "Mac" MacGyver is a U.S. government agent of a secret, privately funded U.S. government intelligence agency (cloaked as a think tank) called the Phoenix Foundation, where he uses his extraordinary talent for problem solving and his extensive knowledge of science to save lives and, in some cases, prevent catastrophes.
 "With skills that are only limited by his creativity, Mac saves the day using paper clips instead of pistols, birthday candles instead of bombs, and gum instead of guns."

 The episodes make frequent use of second-person narrative in the form of voice-overs provided by Lucas Till as Angus MacGyver.
 The commentary usually provides instructions or "tricks of the trade", as if for a training or orientation film.